 Palmitoleic acid is often found in foods (such as macadamia nuts) that also contain Palmitate, a “bad” fat that can override the benefits of the Palmitoleic acid.
 This is one theory as to why there are so many conflicting results from studies into Palmitoleic acid.
 So taking a supplement that is made up of Palmitoleic acid (such as Ultra Omega) will provide you the benefits we mentioned, without any of the side effects.

-At the end of the day, Ultra Omega comes with an iron clad 365-day money back guarantee.
+At the end of the day, Ultra Omega Burn comes with an iron-clad 365-day money-back guarantee by its manufacturer, Nutra Active.
 Which means that if you do try it, and are not completely satisfied with the results you can return it for a full refund.
 So, what do you have to lose?

 Click here to try out Ultra Omega Burn.